 There are a lot of pieces and parts to a successful implementation "system".
 You can use a framework as a checklist to ensure you have all relevant aspects of your effort covered.
 The trick for the general practitioner is that there are MANY different frameworks offered from researchers in this field —and they aren’t all consistent.
 Wading through them can be a chore.
 For that reason, I’ve created an easy-to-use summary framework, based on areas of consistency in the research and my own experience over the last 20 years.

 If you are interested in applying findings from implementation science in your project, strategy or other implementation efforts, you may find some of the articles in the reference section below useful.
 Reading journal articles not your thing?
-Then check out my free Implementation Playbook and checklist, which provides practical detail on this framework and key ideas from implementation science.
+Then check out my new book, The Implementer's Starter Kit.

 Fixsen, D. L., Naoom, S. F., Blase, K. A., Friedman, R. M. and Wallace, F. “Implementation Research: A synthesis of the literature.”
 2005.
 See here.
 Note: This is quite lengthy, but provides in-depth information on many aspects of implementation.